Boulder County government offices closed Friday, July 4, for Independence Day.

 • Registration fees and ownership taxes are assessed beginning the day the vehicle moves into the State (C.R.S 42-3-103.C).
 As an example, if the vehicle comes into Colorado on July 1 and you come into our office for an appointment on September 1, you will be charged registration and ownership tax based on the July 1 date.

 • Registration fees cannot be estimated over the phone or by email.
-Estimates may be obtained online.
+You can estimate your fees online.

 License Plate Information